wahibhaq/wahibhaq.github.io/pakistan-unveiled.md

   - [Backpacking Pakistan - Travel Guide](http://www.thebrokebackpacker.com/pakistan-travel-ultimate-backpacker-guide/) is  a very useful article for foreigners who are planning a trip to Pakistan.
 It shares some really useful information about the challenges like visa, border crossing and how to cope with security forces.
 It also outlines famous spots for adventurers and tourists alike to visit and make the best out of their trip.
   - [Carvanistan](http://caravanistan.com/) have compiled vital information about [visa application](http://caravanistan.com/visa/pakistan/) for Pakistan, [border-crossings](http://caravanistan.com/border-crossings/pakistan/).
   - [Pakistan Outdoor Map](https://www.google.com/maps/d/u/0/viewer?shorturl=1&mid=1OYoE9yY-Kpu3Dmm5EOimPE_n0ew) can be used to find Lakes, Peaks, Waterfalls, Hill Stations, Forts, Parks, Hotel & Resorts by using left panel on the map.
+  - Tati, a Spanish travelor who stayed in Pakistan for 45 days during September and October 2016 write a [Guide](http://www.caminandoporelglobo.com/2016/11/guia-completa-viajar-pakistan/) which gives a nice perspective of Do's & Dont's from a foreigner perspective.
+She covered topics like Security, Society, Clothing, Food, Visa, How to Reach, Lodging, Transportation and Budget.
+Only problem is that she wrote in Spanish but I'm sure it's easy to translate :)

 ### Quality Travelogues with detailed plan